havenstadrp/documentatie/docs/guide/jobs/trucker.md

 * Allows players to rent a van from the warehouse and deliver packages to preset locations.
 With each delivery there's a chance they will get a cryptostick.
 Read more about those in[qb-crypto.md](qb-crypto.md "mention")

-{% hint style="success" %}
+!!! info
     This job is setup to restock random stores around the map as players complete deliveries!
-{% endhint %}

 ## Configuration